thomasdavis/backbonetutorials/_site/examples/nodejs-mongodb-mongoose-restify/README.md

 http://localhost:8080/

-Alternatively, you can use Yeoman which would automatically launch a browswer window and also you more features like live reload.
+Alternatively, you can use Yeoman which would automatically launch a browser window and also you more features like live reload.

 $ yeoman server